 Research & Development Relief

 This is a great relief for innovative companies that reduces their corporation tax bill.
 It has been abused by fraudsters, so HMRC are introducing a ‘cap’ on loss making businesses who effectively don’t employ a quantity of people (also then seems to affect those without a ‘real’ UK presence).

 From April 2020 the amount of R & D relief that a loss making business may claim is to be capped at three times its PAYE and NICs liability for the year.

-These are the set of tax reliefs that are used when you (generally) buy large equipment for your business (such as machinery, vans, computers etc).
+Capital allowances are tax reliefs for when you buy large equipment for your business.
+Examples such as machinery, vans, computers, etc.

 Annual Investment Allowance (AIA)

-This has been increased for expenditure from 1 January 2019 until 31 December 2020 to £1 million for all qualifying investment in plant and machinery.
+Expenditure on all qualifying plant and machinery from 1 January 2019 until 31 December 2020 up to £1 million.
 You can now spend up to a £1 million and gain relief, up from £200,000.
 A welcome relief for businesses looking to invest in themselves.

 Capital allowances special rate reduction

 This is the rate you get relief on certain assets, such as higher emission cars.
 This change means less relief each year against your tax.